 1. Sonic CD

 Where there is Sega, there is Sonic and Sonic CD was THE system seller and often regarded as one of the best titles in the series.
-The levels were huge, various internationally different music tracks, awesome Mode 7 bonus stages and the ability to time travel opening up the levels even further.
-When it comes to killer games..
-This was the peak of Mega CD gaming.
+The levels were huge, with various internationally different music tracks, awesome Mode 7 bonus stages and the ability to time travel opened up the levels even further.
+When it comes to killer games, this was the peak of Mega CD gaming.